cheomanigua/godotdoc/content/docs/movement/rotating_turret.md

 ---
 weight: 10500
 title: "Rotating Turret"
-description: "How to make a turret with a cannon rotate towards the player's direction"
+description: "How to make a turret with a cannon to rotate towards the player's direction"
 icon: "article"
 date: "2024-09-23T09:27:29+02:00"
 lastmod: "2024-09-23T09:27:29+02:00"